HwWobbe/Wip-Main/README.md

 ## 2024 quickLinks
 - Privacy and Promises ( PaP ) are going tp be a major issue even for AdManOn
   - LsH to plan for this
+    - share access to the vaious systems that are plart of the emerging environment
+      - start with the CurbSide versions that contain the new/t. reports
   - more ...shared folders will be needed
     - rely on Lz for this initial work
   - re-emphasize: ...Tt ...Tn ...Tp for the development of the RmT tiles